DefenderOfHyrule/defenderofhyrule.github.io/docs/modchip/normal.md

 8. Ensure your working area is clean, you do *not* want to have thermal paste interfere with your soldering tin.
 This can also cause corrosion over time if you don't clean the area properly.

 9. Apply flux and pre-tin the pads labeled `SP1` and `SP2` on the SoC ribbon cable.
-(This process is the same for V2 SoC consoles and ribbon cables, the only difference is the orientation of the pads that are connected to each side of the capacitors on the SoC.)
+(This process is the same for V2 SoC consoles and ribbon cables, the only difference are the orientation of the capacitors and the pads that are connected to each side of the capacitors on the SoC.)
      ![sp1-sp2](../img/normal_img/sp1-sp2/not-tinned.JPG)
      ![sp1-sp2](../img/normal_img/sp1-sp2/tinned.JPG)